nuejs/www/index.md

   ### Hello, World!
   Author here.
 I've been working on this for the past year or so, lately full-time.
 There are two things here:

   1. [Nue JS](/docs/nuejs/) — A tiny (2.3kb minzipped) JavaScript library for building user interfaces.
 It's like React/Vue, but there are no hooks, effects, props, or other unusual abstractions on your way.
 Know the basics of HTML, CSS, and JavaScript and you are good to go.
 It supports both server-side rendering and client-side reactive components.
 It takes inspiration from Vue 2.0 and Riot.js.
-(I'm actually the original author of Riot).
+(I'm the original author of Riot).

   2. [Nue tools](//nuejs.org/tools/) — A complete frontend development toolset.
 Once finished, Nue is an alternative to systems like Vite, Next.js, and Astro.
 This is the ultimate goal.